How to Start Your Dissertation? Getting it Right First Time

-All students must possess organisational and time management skills to write their dissertation project to a high academic quality standard.
+All students must possess organisational and time management skills to write their dissertation projects to a high academic standard.
 Due to the heavy academic workload and personal obligations, many students get behind their work schedules.
-This results in poor quality of work and high stress levels.
+This results in poor quality of work and high-stress levels.
 It is vitally important to develop a detailed work plan to properly manage your time and complete each part of your dissertation by the deadline you set.

 Dissertation Topic Planning

 Choosing an intriguing yet rewarding topic is easier said than done.
 There are many important factors that need to be considered when deciding on the topic you wish to write about.
 You may search for an interesting and current research topic in our dissertation topic ideas library.
 If you are lucky enough, an idea for a dissertation may pop into your mind without having to do a lot of research.
 However, generally, students have to spend a considerable amount of time and follow a systematic approach in their search for a suitable dissertation topic or question.

 Some Tips and Advice to Help You Start Your Dissertation

 - If you have been assigned a dissertation supervisor, talk to them at an early stage about the topic ideas floating in your mind.
 If possible, set up a meeting with them to discuss your ideas.
 In some academic institutions, undergraduate students are actively discouraged from approaching members of the faculty.
 So check the procedures of your university before making such a move.

 - Search online libraries and academic scholarly databases to find useful articles and journals.
 You may need to do some desk based research to become familiar with the authentic search sources available on the internet.